 Onkyo Sound Quality

-If you are an audiophile, you want a receiver that can deliver your specific notes as perfectly as possible.
+If you are an audiophile, you want a receiver that can deliver your specific notes as perfectly as possible, Onkyo is the better option – offering superior detail and depth.
 The range of AV receivers from Onkyo sound very impressive and complete with incredible functionality and product regardless of your listening environment.